-- 9. Which of the following statements is true about rivalry? - A. It is an expensive method that treats other companies amicably.

-B. It helps increase losses for an organization to a large extent.

-- C. It is a force that is best avoided in an industry to increase profits. - D. It is an important driving force to increase profitability.
+- 9) Which of the following statements is true about rivalry? - a) It is an expensive method that treats other companies amicably. - b) It helps increase losses for an organization to a large extent. - c) It is a force that is best avoided in an industry to increase profits. - d) It is an important driving force to increase profitability.

+Section Reference 1: Five Forces that Shape Average Profitability Within Industries Learning Objective 1: Identify and measure the five major forces that shape average firm profitability within industries to evaluate the overall attractiveness of an industry.
-Answer: D Level of Difficulty: Moderate Section reference: Five Forces that Shape Average ProfitabilityWithin Industries Learning Objective: 2.2 Bloom's: Comprehension AACSB: Analytical thinking 10.
-Which of the following statements is true of a fragmented industry?

-A. It is characterized by rivalry that is typically less intense.

-B. It usually has very few competitors and tends to be dominated by a few large firms.

-C. It is difficult to keep track of the pricing and competitive moves of multiple players.

-D. It involves companies selling the same brand of products that are scattered in different locations.
+- 10) Which of the following statements is true of a fragmented industry? - a) It is characterized by rivalry that is typically less intense. - b) It usually has very few competitors and tends to be dominated by a few large firms. - c) It is difficult to keep track of the pricing and competitive moves of multiple players. - d) It involves companies selling the same brand of products that are scattered in different locations.

-Answer: B Level of Difficulty: Moderate Section reference: Five Forces that Shape Average ProfitabilityWithin Industries Learning Objective: 2.2 Bloom's: Comprehension AACSB: Analytical thinking
+Section Reference 1: Five Forces that Shape Average Profitability Within Industries Learning Objective 1: Identify and measure the five major forces that shape average firm profitability within industries to evaluate the overall attractiveness of an industry.

-11. Bright Inc. is a toothpaste manufacturing company that is facing intense competition from its rivals.
-In order to encourage higher consumption of its products as well as minimize brand switching among its existing consumers, Bright introduced sweepstakesas a consumer sales promotion strategy.
+11) Bright Inc. is a toothpaste manufacturing company that is facing intense competition from its rivals.
+In order to encourage higher consumption of its products as well as minimize brand switching among its existing consumers, Bright introduced sweepstakes as a consumer sales promotion strategy.
 However, its rivals retaliated by introducing deals such as a featured price which is lower than the regular price, buy one, get one free offers, and large package offers that give a percentage more free.
-This scenario best illustrates a \\\\\.
+This scenario best illustrates a

-A. primary industry
+- a) primary industry

-- B. secondary industry
+- b) secondary industry

-- C. fragmented industry
+- c) fragmented industry

-- D. concentrated industry
+- d) concentrated industry

-Answer: C Level of Difficulty: Hard Section reference: Five Forces that Shape Average Profitability Within Industries Learning Objective: 2.2 Bloom's: Application AACSB: Application of knowledge
+Section Reference 1: Five Forces that Shape Average Profitability Within Industries Learning Objective 1: Identify and measure the five major forces that shape average firm profitability within industries to evaluate the overall attractiveness of an industry.

-12. Which of the following statements is true about concentrated industries?

-A. These industries have few competitors and rivalry is less intense.

-B. Smaller competitors usually respond aggressively to actions taken by large firms.C.
-Few large competitors are aware of each other's presence and therefore more likely to create conflict.

-D. If firms are approximately the same size, they tend to be able to respond, or retaliate, strongly to moves by rival firms.
+- 12) Which of the following statements is true about concentrated industries? - a) These industries have few competitors and rivalry is less intense. - b) Smaller competitors usually respond aggressively to actions taken by large firms. - c) Few large competitors are aware of each other's presence and therefore more likely to create conflict. - d) If firms are approximately the same size, they tend to be able to respond, or retaliate, strongly to moves by rival firms.

+Section Reference 1: Five Forces that Shape Average Profitability Within Industries Learning Objective 1: Identify and measure the five major forces that shape average firm profitability within industries to evaluate the overall attractiveness of an industry.

-Answer: A Level of Difficulty: Moderate Section reference: Five Forces that Shape Average ProfitabilityWithin Industries Learning Objective: 2.2 Bloom's: Comprehension AACSB: Analytical thinking 13.
-The household appliance industry has few major manufacturers like Nebula Corp., Cook Well Inc., and Mercury Corp. and a few smaller manufacturers.
+- 13) The household appliance industry has few major manufacturers like Nebula Corp., Cook Well Inc., and Mercury Corp. and a few smaller manufacturers.
 There is not much competition in this industry because the smaller companies cannot afford to compete aggressively with the large firms which do not engage in price wars.
-This scenario best illustrates a \\\\\.
+This scenario best illustrates a .

+- a) quandary industry

+- b) fragmented industry

+- c) quaternary industry

+- d) concentrated industry